verida/markdown-notes-demo/README.md

 The [Verida](https://www.verida.io/) Markdown Notes Demo is a Decentralized Note App which integrates with the  Verida Datastore library and [Verida Vault](https://vault.verida.io/request/index.html) that allows users to save encrypted notes to their database.

 You will need the Verida Vault app to access this.
-Currently the iOS Test Flight build required for this is available [here](https://testflight.apple.com/join/8vWRf8Kv)
+Contact us for access via [Discord](https://discord.gg/YzW3ku6ZvB).

 See our [Medium article](https://medium.com/verida/verida-markdown-editor-ecd00314a8b4) for a deeper technical walk through of how this all works.